-No way.
-It’s not worth it.
-Don’t go to college.
-You can earn a lot more if you start working at Walmart for $17/hour when you’re fifteen.
-Furthermore, if you start learning how to be a self-styled entrepreneur online you can make a motza!
+I reckon, don’t go to college.
+Let’s chat about what you can do instead – such as earning a lot more if you start working at Walmart for $17/hour when you’re fifteen.
+Furthermore, if you start learning to be a self-styled entrepreneur online, you can make way more than an average income!
 Being an entrepreneur is fun.
 You can be your own boss.
 And you can make mistakes at mom and dad’s home before you need to pay ‘big-person’ bills.

 The math adds up (watch this video to see the math easily explained).
 Why not give it a shot?

 If you start down the entrepreneurial road, you’ll have to learn to self-direct your own business studies.

 But, these days, there are so many educational resources you can teach yourself how to start a business purely using Youtube and a few library books.